 Your video announcements don’t have to be boring!
 With just little extra writing you can turn a standard announcement into a commercial, mini-film, or even a short documentary that will draw eyes to your church and give it a more creative and exciting feel.

 A video commercial (Yes I said the word commercial.
 LOL) is a great choice because it can allow you to create buzz for your church.
 You can come up with funny and unique ways to send the announcements out to your congregation.
 Like standard television commercials, yours will offer up a hook to catch the attention of your audience, making them perk up their ears to find out what exactly the buzz is all about.

-You can also give it a special design, giving the film the appearance of a game show, reality television show, or even a late night comedy show.
+You can also give it a distinctive design, giving the film the appearance of a game show, reality television show, or even a late night comedy show.
 The longer length allows for the video to get even more interesting, which will not only be appealing to current members of the congregation but also have a stronger potential to bring in more visitors to your church.

 A small documentary can allow you to share information about your church as well as announcements in a more serious way, allowing the pastor and other members to discuss the beliefs and values of the church through an interview style.

 This can be done more casually and gives those watching the sense of a real conversation happening in front of them.
 The feel is welcoming and makes them feel as though they can get to know the people in the video from a safe distance, which ideally will lead to them feeling able to have a natural conversation with the pastor or other members of the church.